Denys-Ratushniak/AP/README.md

 8) Run server.
 Go to ..\AP\flask_project and use command: python app.py

-9) Go to http://localhost:5000/api/v1/hello-world-7 in your browser
+9) Create databse, change connection to your database in files, and use)